aakechin/NGS-PrimerPlex/README.md

   --snps, -snps         use this parameter if you want to check that 3'-ends
-                        of your primers do not cover any SNPs with high frequency --min-multiplex-dimer-dg MINMULTDIMERDG, -minmultdimerdg MINMULTDIMERDG
+                        of your primers do not cover any SNPs with high frequency
-                        minimal value of free energy of primer dimer formation in one multiplex in kcal/mol.
-Default: -6 --snp-freq SNPFREQ, -freq SNPFREQ
+  --dbsnp-vcf DBSNPVCFFILE, -dbsnp DBSNPVCFFILE
+                        VCF-file (may be gzipped) with dbSNP variations --snp-freq SNPFREQ, -freq SNPFREQ
                         minimal frequency of SNP in whole population to consider it high-frequent SNP.
+Default: 0.05 --nucletide-number-to-check NUCNUMTOCHECK, -nucs NUCNUMTOCHECK
+                        Number of nucleotides from 3`-end to check for covering SNPs.
+Default: None and the program will check all nucleotides --min-multiplex-dimer-dg1 MINMULTDIMERDG1, -minmultdimerdg1 MINMULTDIMERDG1
+                        minimal acceptable value of free energy of primer dimer formation with hybridized 3'-end in one multiplex in kcal/mol.
+Default: -6 --min-multiplex-dimer-dg2 MINMULTDIMERDG2, -minmultdimerdg2 MINMULTDIMERDG2
+                        minimal acceptable value of free energy of primer dimer formation in one multiplex in kcal/mol.
+Default:
+                        -10
-Default: 0.05 --threads THREADS, -th THREADS
+  --threads THREADS, -th THREADS
                         number of threads.
 Default: 2 --run-name RUNNAME, -run RUNNAME